Department of Microbiology and Immunology

 *P. Frederick Sparling

 * joint faculty members

 The Department of Microbiology and Immunology, an administrative division of the School of Medicine, is a unit of The Graduate School.
 It offers instruction leading to the doctor of philosophy degree.
-A terminal master of science degree is granted only under special conditions.
-The department is highly regarded in many scientific disciplines, including bacteriology, immunology, virology, infectious diseases and pathogenesis, molecular genetics, prokaryotic and eukaryotic molecular and cellular biology, cancer biology, computational biology, and structural biology.
+A terminal Master of Science degree is granted only under special conditions.
+The department is highly regarded in many scientific disciplines, including immunology, microbial pathogenesis, virology, infectious diseases, host/pathogen interactions, molecular genetics, prokaryotic and eukaryotic molecular and cellular biology, and cancer biology..
 Research in the department is supported by funds from the University, the National Institutes of Health, the National Science Foundation, the American Cancer Society, and other private foundations and granting agencies.

 For detailed information, visit the department's Web site at med.unc.edu/microimm.

 Program of Study

 As is the case for all graduate students in the basic science departments of the UNC School of Medicine, education during the first year is under the guidance of the interdisciplinary Biological and Biomedical Sciences Program (BBSP).
 Students rotate through three different research laboratories of their choosing in year one.
 For students interested in microbiology and immunology, recommended classroom courses include Immunobiology (MCRO 614), Virology (MCRO 630), Microbial Pathogenesis I (MCRO 635), and Microbial Pathogenesis II (MCRO 640).